eecavanna/mongo-diff/README.md

 # mongo-diff

-`mongo-diff` is a command-line script people can use to compare two MongoDB collections.
+`mongo-diff` is a command-line tool people can use to compare two MongoDB collections.

 Those collections can reside in either a single database or two separate databases (even across servers).